Different people keep chickens for different reasons – keeping chickens as pets, breeding them for egg production and a few more.

 Browsing through the web I have found different opinions on how you should feed your chickens to get the best eggs, so with the help of the www.typesofchicken.com team, we decided to share the kinds of food that helped us get the best eggs.

-Protein is crucial for the quality of your eggs, and as we all know meat is full with protein but it is not safe to feed your chicken any kind of meat because it can affect their health negatively and it can turn them cannibalistic so here are a few ideas how to give your chickens protein in a safe and satisfying way.
+Protein is crucial for the quality of your eggs, and as we all know meat is full of protein but it is not safe to feed your chicken any kind of meat because it can affect their health negatively and it can turn them cannibalistic so here are a few ideas how to give your chickens protein in a safe and satisfying way.

 Maggots (fly larva) – chickens love maggots.

 They are one of their favorite food and you need to know that you can also own your own soldier fly larva farm or purchase one online, it is a bit more expensive than the mealworms.